on3dd/on3dd/README.md

 [![Codewars Badge](https://www.codewars.com/users/on3dd/badges/micro)](https://www.codewars.com/users/on3dd)

 ### About me 🧌
-👨‍💻 My name is Artyom, I'm a 23 y.o. full stack developer from Vladivostok, Russia
+👨‍💻 My name is Artyom, I'm a front-end developer from Vladivostok, Russia

-👔 Work in a international b2b company as front-end developer using Angular, React and TypeScript
+👔 Currently working in an international company as a frontend developer using Angular, React and TypeScript

 ### Skills 🔥
 #### Languages